PTC-CMC/McCabeGroup/cg/README.md

 # Other folders
-Molecule prototypes that specify coordinates, masses, bonds, angles, charges, types
+Molecule prototypes that specify coordinates, masses, bonds, angles, charges, beadtypes in an XML file